By David Crossley

 Smart, connected towns and cities will be common.

 Human foreheads will be larger to accommodate a bigger brain and people will have larger nostrils in order to breath more easily.

 As they contemplate becoming parents, people will have genetic choices.

 Depression will be the number one global disease burden.

-Words people use to describe the near-term future are Dynamic, Open, Fast, and Innovative.
+Words people use to describe the near-term future are Fast, Open, Innovative, and Dynamic (FOID).

 We will move into the future with new technologies, new policies, and new culture.

 Of course, everyone can see that happening all around us every day.
 We are always just a little bit away from the future.